 Are you interested in learning about poultry farming in Germany?
 To put it short, poultry farmers in Germany are making a big deal out of raising chickens, ducks, and turkeys on the farm.
-Poultry farming in Germany provides a living for a large number of people and contributes to the nation’s economy to ensure food security.
+Poultry farming in Germany provides a living for many people and contributes to the nation’s economy to ensure food security.

 Types of Chickens in Germany